Agure-la/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 13-insert_number.c: C function that inserts a number into a sorted linked list.
 100-print_tebahpla.py: Python program that prints the alphabet in reverse order, alternating lowercase and uppercase, not followed by a new line.
 101-remove_char_at.py: Python function that creates a copy of a string without the character at position n.

+        To run the files follow the below steps
+    1. clone the repository on your local machine
+    2. navigate to the directory through the terminal
+    3. use chmod +x <nameof the file>
+    4. use ./<name of the file> to see the output